OneOfUsCodes/databaseCollection/descriptions/automotive.md

 # 🚗 Automotive Sector Schema

-This schema defines all relevant fields for profiling companies operating in the premium and high-performance automotive industry.
+A structured guide to profiling companies operating in the premium and high-performance automotive industry.

 | **Field** | **Description** |
 |----------|-----------------|